ppy/osu-wiki/wiki/Help_Centre/en.md

 These files are extremely handy to have and can make solving even very complicated issues trivial.

-If a support team member has asked you for these logs, here's how to get them:
+If a support team member has asked you for these logs, you can learn how to get them below:

 1. Open *osu*.
-2. Go to the `Options` menu by clicking the button on the main menu, or hitting `CTRL+O`.
+2. Go to the `Options` menu by clicking the button on the main menu, or hitting `Ctrl` + `O`.
 3. Type `release` into the quick-search bar.
 This will take you to the current release stream your client is using.
 4. Make sure it is set to either `Beta` or `Cutting Edge (Experimental)`.
 We recommend `Beta` for the best chance of stability in this situation.
 5. Restart the game client if you made any changes to the release stream to apply them.